eee555/ms-toollib/evf format (evf标准).md

 6. Fixed length 2 bytes: number of mines, big-endian.
 7. Fixed length 1 byte: cell size.
 8. Fixed length 2 bytes: game mode (symbols and meanings: 0->standard, 1->upk; 2->cheat; 3->Density (from Viennasweeper software), 4->win7, 5->Competitive Solvable, 6->Strong Solvable, 7->Weak Solvable, 8->To Be Solvable, 9->Strong Guessable, 10->Weak Guessable, 11->Chording Recursive (standard recursive), 12->Flag Recursive, 13->Chording Flag Recursive, remaining reserved, added based on new clones developers' requirements), big-endian.
 9. Fixed length 2 bytes: 3BV value, big-endian.
 10. Fixed length 3 bytes: time (rtime), in milliseconds, big-endian.
 11. A string ending with '\0': source of the recording.
 For example, if it comes from Meta Minesweeper 3.1, it is "Meta 3.1".
 Ranking sites need to check the source of the recording.
-12. A string ending with '\0': user identifier (the user wants the ranking site/software to prominently display this identifier)
+12. A string ending with '\0': user identifier (the user wants the ranking site or software to prominently display this identifier)
-13. A string ending with '\0': competition identifier (the user wants to use this recording as a credential to participate in a competition but does not want the ranking site/software to display this identifier)
+13. A string ending with '\0': competition identifier (the user wants to use this identifier as a credential to participate in a competition but does not want the ranking site or software to display this identifier)
-14. A string ending with '\0': unique identifier (the user wants to distinguish from other users with the same name, such as nickname, Minesweeper network ID, province, email, online

- name, motto, but does not want the ranking site or software to display this identifier)
+14. A string ending with '\0': unique identifier (the user wants to distinguish from other users with the same name, such as nickname, saolei.wang ID, province, email, online name, motto, but does not want the ranking site or software to display this identifier)
-1. A string ending with '\0': start timestamp, recommended to use the total microseconds since January 1, 1970, in Greenwich Mean Time.
+15. A string ending with '\0': start timestamp, recommended to use the total microseconds since January 1, 1970, in Greenwich Mean Time.
 The time of the first left-click released on a non-flagged cell.
-2. A string ending with '\0': end timestamp, recommended to use the total microseconds since January 1, 1970, in Greenwich Mean Time.
+16. A string ending with '\0': end timestamp, recommended to use the total microseconds since January 1, 1970, in Greenwich Mean Time.
-3. A string ending with '\0': country or region name or code.
+17. A string ending with '\0': country or region name or code.
 It is recommended to use the two-letter uppercase code of the ISO 3166-1:2020 standard country or region code so that the player can correctly display the national flag.
-4. A string ending with '\0': device information-related UUID, preferably 32 bits.
+18. A string ending with '\0': device information-related UUID, preferably 32 bits.
 Note that developers need to protect users' privacy.
-5. Variable length ⌈number of rows × number of columns / 8⌉ bytes: 1 represents a mine, 0 represents a not mine.
+19. Variable length ⌈number of rows × number of columns / 8⌉ bytes: 1 represents a mine, 0 represents a not mine.
 The ***i × number of columns + j***th bit represents whether the *i*th (starting from 0) row, *j*th (starting from 0) column is a mine.
 For example, the following 3 rows, 4 columns board (with * representing mines):
     [[1, 3, *, *],
      [3, *, *, *],
      [*, *, *, *]]
    is recorded as 00110111 11110000.
-6. Mouse event format (loop structure):
+20. Mouse event format (loop structure):

     > Fixed length 1 byte: operation type.
 1: "mv"; 2: "lc"; 3: "lr"; 4: "rc"; 5: "rr"; 6: "mc"; 7: "mr"; 8: "pf"; 9: "cc"; 10: "l"; 11: "r"; 12: "m"; remaining reserved (except '\0', '\255').

     > Fixed length 3 bytes: timestamp, in milliseconds.
 Recorded from the first left or right click that affects the game board as 0, then incremented.
 The timestamp of the first left-click release on a non-flagged cell may not be 0, and the timestamp of the last operation is greater than or equal to the actual time used.
 Big-endian.